-- Later, when Mayor Kravandish is searching his coat for a magic lantern, his eyes pop when he sees something in one of his other pockets, but we never find out what.
+- Freeze-Frame Bonus: When Mayor Cravendish is searching his coat for a magic lantern, his eyes pop when he looks into the wrong pocket.

 - Giant Flyer: In Zelda's Adventure, Zelda reaches the Sky Shrine on the back of a giant bird.
 The boss of said Shrine, Avianna, is also a giant bird.

 - Hard Levels, Easy Bosses: Of an even worse magnitude than Zelda II.
-In Faces of Evil and Wand of Gamelon, whereas Link and Zelda respectively have to bust their asses to defeat the mooks, all the bosses die with one hit.
+In Faces of Evil and Wand of Gamelon, whereas Link and Zelda respectively have to bust their asses to defeat the mooks, most of the bosses die with one hit.
 Even Ganon himself — Link must must throw the Book of Koridai at him; Zelda must use the titular Wand of Gamelon to summon binding chains... and then the book inexplicably reappears again to seal Ganon.
 The only bosses that put up a fight are the ones that need to be killed with standard attacks or weapons that don't kill in one hit like the Power Glove.

 - He Knows About Timed Hits:Link: When I'm crouching, you can make me do the duck walk!
 Cool, huh?

-- Hitbox Dissonance: The sword seems to have a much shorter range than its usual.
+- Hitbox Dissonance: The sword seems to have a much shorter range than usual.

 - Hold Your Hippogriffs: Link is "so hungry, [he] can eat an Octorok!"